MCP Integration

 Configuring MCP Clients

 Add Mulberry to your MCP client configuration.
-The exact format depends on your client, but here's a typical example:
+The exact format depends on your client:

 Claude Desktop